 Christiansen and his team are excited to see their work on display later this month.
 And eventually they hope to test out an angyaq in the waves around Kodiak.

-CORRECTION: We originally reporting that this boat recently constructed on Kodiak was the first angyaq built in 150 years.
+CORRECTION: We originally reported that the boat recently constructed on Kodiak was the first angyaq built in 150 years.
 Instead, it was the first angyuq built on Kodiak in that time.

 Mitchell Poling, who left us a web comment on the story, shared that there are at least six other angyaqs in existence.
 He says he’s a retired professor and personally guided the building of four of the boats.